 Unfortunately, the UK National Agency is unable to facilitate the search for internships or host partners.
 For further support in finding an internship or host partner please liaise with your university for further information regarding any available opportunities.
 If you are aged between 17 - 30 and reside from either a European or Non-European country we recommend that you visit the European Youth Portal for further information.

 What is the Master Loan scheme and how do I apply for it?

 The Master Loan scheme is a student loan guarantee scheme with favourable pay-back terms to support students who wish to study a master’s programme in another European country.
 The Master Loan scheme is aimed at students who study in a European country that is neither their country of residence nor the country in which they obtained their first degree.
 Through the Master Loan scheme students will be able to borrow a maximum of €12,000 for a one-year master’s programme and €18,000 for a two-year master’s programme.
 For further details please visit our Master Loan webpage.

 Who will manage the budget of the project?

-A project's budget must be managed by the project coordinator (applicant organisation) on behalf of the partnership.
+A project's budget must be managed by the project coordinator (applicant organisation) on behalf of the project or partnership.
 The project coordinator will also be responsible for updating the Mobility Tool+ and complying with all monitoring and reporting requirements.
 For further details regarding managing your grant please review the UK National Agency’s handbook applicable to the Call year, sector and Key Action your project is funded under.